 |An original package for Cracker Jack.|

 As a frequent business traveler, he used his trips to the East and South to scour for items to add to his collection.
 As his reputation grew, many people, including Civil War veterans, anxious to turn what they had in storage into cash, would contact him in Chicago.
 With wealthy customers like socialite Bertha Honoré Palmer, Gunther amassed a fortune and began purchasing historical artifacts to display in his factory.
-Many of the artifacts were from the Civil War, but his collection also had more unusual items, such as shrunken heads.
-Gunther was extremely naive and was easily bilked by flimflam artists who sold him fake relics and antiquities like the West Point Chain, the mummified remains of Moses' foster mother Bithiah, and the "Skin of the Serpent that tempted Eve in the Garden of Eden."
+Many artifacts were from the Civil War, but his collection also had more unusual items, such as shrunken heads.
+Gunther was extraordinarily naive and was easily bilked by flimflam artists who sold him fake relics and antiquities like the West Point Chain, the mummified remains of Moses' foster mother Bithiah, and the "Skin of the Serpent that tempted Eve in the Garden of Eden."

 Garden of Eden Serpent Skin